YeepLearning/chrome-extension/README.md

 npm run build
 ```

-This will generate the build files in the `build` directory.

 ## 📂 Load Extension in Chrome

-1. Open Chrome and navigate to `chrome://extensions/`.
+1. Open Chrome and navigate to `chrome://extensions/`
-2. Enable "Developer mode" using the toggle switch in the top right corner.
+2. Enable "Developer mode" using the toggle switch in the top right corner
-3. Click "Load unpacked" and select the `build` directory.
+3. Click "Load unpacked" and select the `build` directory

-Your React app should now be loaded as a Chrome extension!

-## 🗂️ Project Structure
+## Usage

-- `public/`: Contains static files and the `manifest.json`.
-- `src/`: Contains the React app source code.
-- `vite.config.ts`: Vite configuration file.
-- `tsconfig.json`: TypeScript configuration file.
-- `package.json`: Contains the project dependencies and scripts.
+1. Navigate to any YouTube video
+2. Click the extension icon to view the transcript
+3. The transcript will automatically sync with the video playback

 ## License